Programme

 Symphony No. 5, Op.
 50 (34')

 The Czech Philharmonic welcomes another great conductor to Prague for the first time: Alan Gilbert who makes his Czech Philharmonic debut with the music of Carl Nielsen who he has long been an advocate of.
-He will conduct the orchestra in the Danish post-Romantic composer’s Helios Overture and Symphony No. 5 alongside Schumann’s Piano Concerto with soloist Kirill Gerstein.
+He will conduct the orchestra in the Danish post-Romantic composer’s Helios Overture and Symphony No. 5 alongside Mozart’s Piano Concerto with soloist Kirill Gerstein.

 Subscription series B